ostis-ai/py-sc-kpm/README.md

 ## Retrieve utils

-There are utils fot searching elements of sets and their power
+There are utils for searching elements of sets and getting their power

 ### Getting sets elements

+If you want to get elements of set or oriented set by **set node** use:

 ```python
 def get_set_elements(set_node: ScAddr) -> List[ScAddr]: ...